fkuhn/resource2pid-perl/README.md

 ## Known Issues
-* URIs of AGD Resource are not found.
-MySQL query string issue.
+* URIs of AGD Resource use percentage notified symbols and must be submitted accordingly.